 NCERT Solution for Class 12 Economics Chapter 5 – Government Budget and Economy.
 This chapter explains, in brief, a manner about how the budget and employment are determined.

 - Government Budget

 - Revenue receipts

 - Capital receipts

-NCERT Solutions for Class 12 Economics Chapter 5 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for the Class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information.
+NCERT Solutions for Class 12 Economics Chapter 5 provide many illustrative examples, which help the students to comprehend and learn quickly.
+The above-mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT Solutions for Class 12 Economics, visit BYJU’S website or download the app.

 Also, explore –